Tutorial

 introspection work correctly - or, write your own filter.

-Sometimes you’ll have multiple levels of has_many :through
+Sometimes you’ll have multiple levels of has_many :through.
+In this

 Relationships Cookbook.